mnicholl/kn-models-nicholl2021/README.txt

 Directory structure

 light_curves_ascii
 - contains the main data products: tab-separated UV to NIR light curves for each model realisation.
 All light curves are in absolute AB magnitudes in the kilonova rest frame.
-Included filters are the Swift/UVOT UV bands, LSST ugrizy bands, and NIR JHK bands.
+Included filters are the Swift/UVOT UV bands, LSST ugrizy bands, PanSTARRS w, ATLAS c and o, and NIR JHK bands.

 full_output